Tornith/CHSplit/README.md

 *A: As of the v0.2 release, CHLauncher does **not** work with CHSplit.
 However it is currently my top priority to make CHLauncher compatible with CHSplit at the moment.*

 **Q: Where do I report bugs?**<br>
 *A: If you find any sort of bugs, please report them here on GitHub in the [issues tab](https://github.com/Tornith/CHSplit/issues).
-Please search for your issue first to avoid any duplicate reports.*
+Please search for your issue first to avoid any duplicate reports.
+Please attach your latest log file in your report if you're able to.*

 **Q: Is feature *XYZ* planned?**<br>
 *A: You can find all planned features and their development progress on the public [Trello page](https://trello.com/b/bgwuqQQ4/chsplit).
 If you'd like to suggest any features you can use the **Feature request** template in the [issues tab](https://github.com/Tornith/CHSplit/issues) (Please avoid duplicates)*